roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/Advanced Ingress configurations.md

 ## Use annotations to implement canary releases

 You can implement canary releases by adding annotations to Ingresses.
-To enable canary release, you must add the annotation `nginx.ingress.kubernetes.io/canary: "true"`.
+To enable canary releases, you must add the `nginx.ingress.kubernetes.io/canary: "true"` annotation.
 This section describes how to use different annotations to implement canary releases.

 -   `nginx.ingress.kubernetes.io/canary-weight`: This annotation allows you to set the percentage of requests that are sent to the specified Service.
 You can enter an integer from 1 to 100.
 -   `nginx.ingress.kubernetes.io/canary-by-header`: This annotation enables traffic splitting based on the request header.
 If the `header` value is always, requests are distributed to new Services.
 If the `header` value is never, requests are not distributed to new Services.
-If the header value is not always or never, requests are distributed to new Services based on other matching rules in descending order of priority.
+If the header value is neither always nor never, requests are distributed to new Services based on other matching rules in descending order of priority.
 -   `nginx.ingress.kubernetes.io/canary-by-header-value` and `nginx.ingress.kubernetes.io/canary-by-header-value`: When the values of `header` and `header-value` in the requests match the specified values in the annotations, requests are distributed to new Services.
 Otherwise, requests are distributed to new Services based on other matching rules in descending order of priority.
 -   `nginx.ingress.kubernetes.io/canary-by-cookie`: This annotation enables cookie-based traffic splitting.
 If the `cookie` value is always, requests are distributed to new Services.
 If the `cookie` value is never, requests are not distributed to new Services.

-Examples on how to configure different annotations:
+Examples of different annotations:

 -   Weight-based canary release: Set the weight of Services to 20%.